News and insights

 We often look at significant medical advances that extend life as likely contributors to further improvements in longevity.
-But, could additional improvements in both health and life expectancy also be gained through advances that enhance the quality of life for the elderly?
+But, but could additional improvements in both health and life expectancy also be gained through advances that enhance the quality of life for the elderly?

 Dr. Atul Gawande, the author of The Way We Age Now had my full attention the moment he mentioned “the rectangularization of survival”.
 The concept is interesting when we think about longevity in actuarial tables, but is also appealing to me as a human being with the goal to survive.